-An assisted delivery is when you give birth vaginally with the use of an instrument or vacuum.
+An assisted delivery is when you give birth vaginally with the use of forceps or a vacuum.
 This is also referred to as an operative vaginal delivery.
 The choice of whether or not an assisted delivery is needed, will be at the discretion of your obstetrician and their own skill or preference.
 A midwife, unless she is an advanced midwife, will not do an assisted delivery.
 If you are having a midwife-lead delivery and it appears you may require an assisted birth, your back-up doctor will be summoned.

 There are various types of assisted deliveries.
 We explain the most common ones:

 A vacuum delivery is when a suction cup attached to a handle is placed over the occiput or crown of the baby’s head.
 Creating a suction, the obstetrician then uses gentle, controlled traction to pull the baby’s head while the mother pushes with a contraction.

 Forceps look like large spoons or salad servers.
 They are inserted into your vagina and clasped around the baby’s head.
 Gentle traction is then used to guide the baby out while you push.

 What exactly is a Kiwi?

 A Kiwi device is a complete vacuum delivery system.
 It’s often the chosen method of a vacuum assisted delivery for many doctors.
 It has a small round disk with a sponge that is used, much like the vacuum.

 Reasons you may need an assisted delivery